Meet our Year 6 Team:

 Our PE sessions are as follows:

-6M- Monday & Thursday morning
+6M- Tuesday afternoon & Wednesday morning

 Please ensure you come in your kit ready on these days.
 This is a coloured t-shirt for you house team, plain jogging bottoms/shorts or leggings and trainers.
 Please note that football tops are not permitted for PE sessions.
 In colder weather, children are invited to wear either the school PE jumpers, or their normal school sweatshirt or cardigan.
 Other hoodies are not permitted.